mironalex/cephalon-fox/README.md

 ## History

+- **v1.1.0**
+    - The bot will now dynamically get the timestamp for calculating Cetus time (This is a major enhancement)

 - **v1.0.3**
     - Adjusted the timestamp for the bot one more time (Accurate as of April 4th 2018)